toyokazu/rack-saml/README.md

 Please copy them to an arbitrary directory and edit them if you need.
 If you want to use your customized configuration file, do not forget to specify the configuration file path by middleware options.

-#### Configuration files
+**Configuration files**

 You can find default configuration files at

     $GEM_HOME/rack-saml-x.x.x/config/xxx.yml

-##### rack-saml.yml
+**rack-saml.yml**

 Configuration to set SAML parameters.
 At least, you must configure saml_idp or shib_ds.
 They depends on your environments.

-* *protected_path* path name where rack-saml protects, e.g. /auth/shibboleth/callback (default path for OmniAuth Shibboleth Strategy)
+* *protected_path*: path name where rack-saml protects, e.g. /auth/shibboleth/callback (default path for OmniAuth Shibboleth Strategy)
-* *metadata_path* the path name where SP's metadata is generated
+* *metadata_path*: the path name where SP's metadata is generated
-* *assertion_handler* 'onelogin' / 'opensaml' (not implemented yet)
+* *assertion_handler*: 'onelogin' / 'opensaml' (not implemented yet)
-* *saml_idp* IdP's entity ID which is used to authenticate user.
+* *saml_idp*: IdP's entity ID which is used to authenticate user.
 This parameter can be omitted when you use Shibboleth Discovery Service (shib_ds).
-* *saml_sess_timeout* SP session timeout (default: 1800 seconds)
+* *saml_sess_timeout*: SP session timeout (default: 1800 seconds)
-* *shib_app_id* If you want to use the middleware as Shibboleth SP, you should specify an application ID.
+* *shib_app_id*: If you want to use the middleware as Shibboleth SP, you should specify an application ID.
 In the Shibboleth SP default configuration, 'default' is used as the application ID.
-* *shib_ds* If you want to use the middleware as Shibboleth SP and use discovery service, specify the uri of the Discovery Service.
+* *shib_ds*: If you want to use the middleware as Shibboleth SP and use discovery service, specify the uri of the Discovery Service.
-* *sp_cert* path to the SAML SP's certificate file, e.g. cert.pem (AuthnRequest Signing and Response Encryption are not supported yet)
+* *sp_cert*: path to the SAML SP's certificate file, e.g. cert.pem (AuthnRequest Signing and Response Encryption are not supported yet)
-* *sp_key* path to the SAML SP's key file, e.g. key.pem (AuthnRequest Signing and Response Encryption are not supported yet)
+* *sp_key*: path to the SAML SP's key file, e.g. key.pem (AuthnRequest Signing and Response Encryption are not supported yet)

 SAML SP's entity ID (saml_sp) is automatically generated from request URI and /rack-saml-sp (fixed path name).
 The Assertion Consumer Service URI is generated from request URI and protected_path.